Atypical Firearm Wounds and the Post-Mortem Distinction

 In the UK, the Defence Science and Technology Laboratory (DSTL) at Porton Down maintains experimental data on bullet deformation after armour penetration for use in operational forensic medicine and in Royal Military Police investigations.
 In the US, the AFMES protocol for combat-casualty post-mortems includes specific guidance for identifying post-armour wound morphology and for collecting fibre trace evidence from wound tracks.

 Bullet embolism occurs when a projectile enters a major blood vessel or the heart and is carried by the blood flow to a remote anatomical location before lodging.
 The phenomenon is rare but well-documented.
-The Mattox-Beall series from Ben Taub General Hospital, Houston (Mattox et al., Journal of Trauma, 1979-1981, followed by Velmahos et al., Journal of Trauma, 1998) identified 21 cases of bullet embolism across 17 years of high-volume urban trauma surgery.
+The Mattox-Beall series from Ben Taub General Hospital, Houston (Mattox et al., American Journal of Surgery, 1979, followed by Velmahos et al., Journal of Trauma, 1998) identified 28 cases of bullet embolism in high-volume urban trauma surgery.
 The rate was approximately 0.3 per cent of penetrating vascular trauma cases, but the medico-legal significance is disproportionate to the rate because of the diagnostic challenge.

 The mechanism typically involves a low-velocity projectile (terminal velocity, ricochet, or close-range low-power round) entering a major vessel without immediately causing fatal haemorrhage.
 The projectile, not embedded in tissue, is then driven by blood flow through the venous or arterial system.
 Venous embolism carries the bullet toward the heart and pulmonary vasculature; arterial embolism (rarer, requires entry into a large arterial trunk) carries it peripherally.
 The bullet may lodge at any point where the vessel narrows or branches below the projectile diameter.